 When creating websites, the rule of thirds helps you above all to place the most important information in such a way that the visitor can take it in straight away.

-Put simply, a visual element should not occupy more than three boxes and should be located in one third of the layout.
-The points are also particularly well suited for placing important messages and CTAs
+Put simply, a visual element should take up no more than three boxes and be located in one third of the layout.
+The nodes are also particularly suitable for placing important messages and Call To Action.

 In Photoshop, you can use the "Crop Tool" and the "Rule of Thirds" setting to quickly and easily check and adjust your layouts.
 To illustrate the Rule of Thirds, I took a closer look at Marqeta 's website: